We will be exhibiting at Evolving Concrete 2019

 Jon Croxford, Head of Delivery, Carey Civil Engineering

 Elaine Toogood, Senior Architect, MPA The Concrete Centre

 The day offers the opportunity to network with 120 delegates plus specialist exhibitors and will be rounded off with dinner with special guest speaker, architectural designer, writer & TV presenter, Charlie Luxton.

-Indeed, in a recent article, the architect and speaker Elaine Toogood explores how high quality visual concrete core has been achieved in 20 Farringdon Street – an office development on the edge of the City of London which incorporates TSS 102 (acoustic version) telescopic stair connectors.
+Indeed, in a recent article, the architect and speaker Elaine Toogood, explores how high quality visual concrete core has been achieved in 20 Farringdon Street – an office development on the edge of the City of London which incorporates TSS and RVK Telescopic Stair Connectors.
 Aesthetics and the health and well-being of the occupants were fundamental to the building design.
 As a result, the central stair case was key to achieving vertical circulation throughout the building and the internal surfaces of the concrete core were left exposed for visual appeal.

 Telescopic connectors provide us numerous advantages for precast stair installation.
 Apart from improved time and efficiency, the health and safety gains over traditional support methods are a key driver to satisfy our own needs, as well as those of our clients